wp-plugins/dreamobjects/readme.txt

 Anyone who can upload media can upload files, so this generally covers Authors and up.
 Only the Administrators can set the upload bucket, however.

 <strong>How do I use the CLI?</strong>

 If you have <a href="https://github.com/wp-cli/wp-cli#what-is-wp-cli">wp-cli</a> installed on your server (which DreamHost servers do), you can use the following commands:

 <pre>wp dreamobjects backup</pre>

+That runs an immediate backup and is great if you're going to, say, upgrade WP.
+Then you backup, upgrade your site, and everything is happy!

 = Errors =
 <strong>What's this <code>S3::listBuckets()</code> error?</strong>